heptarch/heptarch.github.io/projects.md

 - How did managers intervene in or guide research?
 - How was research coupled to communications systems?

-I suspect the answers here are connected, and lie less in the operational realm than the mysteries of human behaviour.
+I suspect the answers here are connected, and lie somewhere between operational realm than the mysteries of human behaviour.
+Hire smart people, give them money, equipment, and fun problems to work on, and your output will probably depend sensitively on *who you choose*.
+Like scouting and talent development in professional sports, this requires not only deep pockets, but good eyes and a good gut instinct for how the different parts of the team will gel.

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>